 Loving ourselves as God does is crucial to living a purposeful and fulfilling life.
 And our boundaries make sure that we are a good steward of the gift that God has given us- our life.

-If you want to set some healthy boundaries in your relationships, I’d love to connect with you.
-Feel free to contact me at Cindy@anewforpurpose.com
+If as a woman you want to define and set healthy boundaries in your relationships, I’d love to connect with you.
+Book a free discovery session on Cindy@anewforpurpose.com